laila12399/lailascoaching/content/1-on-1-coaching.md

 ***First 30m call is free of charge.***

 **I Am Currently Coaching in 4 Areas:**
-1) Accountability & Productivity
+1) Accountability & Productivity (sounds small but can can transform your daily life)
-2) Rebious Teens
+3) Rebious Teens (for your teen or you the parent)
-3) Perfectionism & Effcientcy
+4) Perfectionism & Effcientcy (Most popular🔥)
-4) Bullying
+5) Bullying (for yor fast or current experinces)

 {{< contactformone >}}